Jonathanferreras/Chronotope-Chart/README.md

 This repository contains a barebones application that was scaffolded by Create React App.

+> ⚠️ You will need Node and NPM installed to do this project!

-To start the project, run the following (**Note that you will need Node and NPM installed for this to work**):
+To start the project, run the following :

 ```sh
 # Install app dependencies